-- Project teams will consist of one to three team members. - The project is due at the beginning of the class on Monday, 8/10. - Off campus (VCR and Web) students shall also meet this deadline for the project.
+- Project teams will consist of one to three team members. - Off campus students shall also meet this deadline for the project.

 Academic Integrity:

 It is the philosophy of The University of Texas at Arlington that academic dishonesty is a completely unacceptable mode of conduct and will not be tolerated in any form.
 All persons involved in academic dishonesty will be disciplined in accordance with University regulations and procedures.
 Discipline may include suspension or expulsion from the University.